Robot Dog on Table

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-If you've seen a video of a robot carrying a worker's tools, cleaning a house, doing parkour, or pulling a wagon, chances are that it was designed by Boston Dynamics.
+If you've ever seen a robot carrying tools, cleaning a house, pulling a wagon, or doing parkour, chances are it was designed by Boston Dynamics.

 Can you buy Boston Dynamics stock?

-Boston Dynamics is a private company, which means there is no Boston Dynamics stock symbol or stock price.
+Boston Dynamics is a private company and is wholly owned by two other companies, which means there is no Boston Dynamics stock symbol or stock price.

-While you can't directly purchase shares of Boston Dynamics, there are a couple of ways to gain exposure to its business or other players in the robotics industry.
+However, while you can't directly purchase shares of Boston Dynamics, there are a couple of ways to gain exposure to it.

 Buy Hyundai stock